 Rothfuss warns his readers from the outset, “You might not want to buy this book.”

-And recaps in the Author’s Endnote in a conversation with Vi Hart:
+Rothfuss recaps his thoughts on readers' expectations in the Author’s Endnote in a conversation with Vi Hart:

 “Readers expect certain things.
 People are going to read this and be disappointed,” he told Vi.
 “It doesn’t do what a normal story is supposed to do.”